pasindu94/maka-cli/README.md

 Maka works great on OSX, Linux, and Windows.

+## NOTICE: v2.3.4
+FINALLY fixed that bug where ``` $ maka monogo ``` wouldn't kick off the mongo shell.
+Also fixed that strange spacing that always happens...so now it looks more normal.

 ## NOTICE: v2.3.9
 Maka may now use the popular JSDocs CLI to generate documentation for your meteor app.
 All you need is to make sure you have: